This article will walk you through the process of replacing an app inside a Flow.

 How to replace an app?

 Let's discuss the app replacement process with the help of an example.
-Say that you have created a Flow - an integration of contacts between MailChimp and Sendinblue.
+Say that your host app on Integry is Sendinblue, where you have created a Flow - an integration of contacts between Sendinblue and MailChimp.

-Step 2: Next, click the kebab menu and select the Replace App option
+Step 2: Next, select the Replace App option from the Flow menu.

-A popup will appear with the details of replacing the apps.
+Click on the Replace App option, as shown in the above image.
+A popup will appear for the details of replacing the apps.

 Step3: Select your original and new apps from the dropdowns as shown.